IsWladi/Gittory/README.md

 ```

 ## Examples of Keymaps with lazy.nvim
-there are two commands, :GittoryInit and :GittoryDesactivate
+there are two commands, :GittoryInit and :GittoryDesactivate.
-:GittoryInit = if `atStartUp = "not"` then init Gittory and set the cwd at the git root of the project
+:GittoryInit = if `atStartUp = "not"` then init Gittory and set the cwd at the git root of the project.
 :GittoryDesactivate = desactivate Gittory and set the initial path before set de git root workdirectory

 ## Contributing